 IIJA directed an additional \$43.4 billion in funding for the DWSRFs and CWSRFs through 2026.
-Of that, \$15 billion, about 35 percent of the total boost, has been designated for lead service lines replacement, which all water utilities must remove by 2034 according to EPA's newly finalized Lead and Copper Rule Improvements (LCRI) regulation [2].
-So far, \$9 billion has been distributed to states for local implementation in 2022, 2023, and 2024.
-This has supported projects that will replace 33,000 lead service lines and counting in Indiana, Ohio, Colorado, Pennsylvania, Michigan, and New Jersey.
+Of that, \$15 billion, about 35 percent of the total boost, has been designated for lead service line replacement, which all water utilities must remove by 2034 according to EPA's newly finalized Lead and Copper Rule Improvements (LCRI) regulation [2].
+So far, implemented funds have totaled \$25 billion, or 57 percent of what was appropriated by IIJA including: